Characters: Dynasty Warriors: Shu Kingdom

 - Guile Hero: Managed to convince Zhong Hui to betray Wei, when he did the same years earlier by Zhuge Liang.

-- Heel-Face Turn: Happily defects from Wei to join Shu, although he had to run through a lot of Humiliation Conga beforehand.
+- Heel-Face Turn: Happily defects from Wei to join Shu, although he had to run through a lot of difficulties beforehand.

 - Heroic Resolve: You got to hand it to him - Jiang Wei refuses to give up.
 This, however, starts veering more into Revenge Before Reason once you see that it's "Shu's 4th Invasion".
 Even the narrator's tone is audibly exasperated.